Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Beyond mean-field effects and CEP CEP fluctuation induced first order phase transition

 The one-loop diagrams with momentum transfer can be neglected when~\eqref{eq:tranfer_momentum_scaling} is way smaller than $g_1+g_2$, and the sunset~\ref{fig:2ld} when it is way smaller than $D$, which both lead to the very same condition.
 Equivalently, the condition~\eqref{eq:ConditionApp} is recovered nonperturbatively using \ac{DSE} as discussed in App.~\ref{app:SDE}.

-Now, this condition~\eqref{eq:ConditionApp} becomes, using Eq.~\eqref{eq:delta1stOrder}, $(g_1+g_2)^{(d-1)(4-d)/8} \ll 1$, which is satisfied in $2<d<4$ for sufficiently small values of the bare coupling constants, i.e.\ for a microscopic theory not too far away from the Gaussian fixed-point.
+The condition~\eqref{eq:ConditionApp} becomes, using Eq.~\eqref{eq:delta1stOrder}, $(g_1+g_2)^{(d-1)(4-d)/8} \ll 1$, which is satisfied in $2<d<4$ for sufficiently small values of the bare coupling constants, i.e.\ for a microscopic theory not too far away from the Gaussian fixed-point.
 In that case, $\overline\delta$ is generically small close to the transition because of Eq.~\eqref{eq:Dyson2}.
-The transition is then weakly-first order and the condition $\overline\delta/v^2 \ll 1$ is in turn also not violated.
+The transition is then weakly-first order and the condition $\overline\delta/v^2 \ll 1$ is in turn also not violated, and our calculation is fully justified in this regime.

 One can formally still try to solve the equations for even smaller values of $\bar\delta$ i.e\ deep in the ordered phase where the true damping is instead defined at the nonzero minima.
 This always gives a solution with $\bar\delta>0$, and the minimum at $\partial_t\theta=0$ does not disappear.
 Note that this issue also arises in Brazovskii's phase-transitions scenario~\cite{Hohenberg1995}.
 However, the condition~\eqref{eq:ConditionApp} is not satisfied in this regime, and the solution does not apply anymore.
 This regime is anyway well-described by the Gaussian theory for the rotating phase done in Sec.~\ref{subsec:gaussian_fluctuations}.